 Host Jon Pertwee (initially Edward Woodward) presented this highly popular, light-hearted panel game from Thames Television which invited viewers to play detective every week between 1972 and 1978, pitting their wits against a panel of celebrity sleuths to solve a fictitious murder mystery.

-The show’s brilliantly original formula, devised by comedians Lance Percival and Jeremy Lloyd, presented short murder mystery dramas laden with clues to be pieced together by the panellists who could ask for sections of the story to be played back and would then question the characters involved and finally point the finger at the most likely suspect.
+The show’s brilliantly original formula, devised by comedians Lance Percival and Jeremy Lloyd, presented short murder mystery dramas laden with clues to be pieced together by the panellists who could ask for sections of the story to be played back and would then question all the characters involved and finally point the finger at the most likely suspect.

 The clues fell thick and fast, but there were also many red herrings.
 Lively repartee was the order of the day.